Updated 5th May 2021

 - Facilitators could say: “In EA discussions, we tend to get into difficult topics around life, death, and disability.
-I want to flag that it’s very normal for people to vary in how well that kind of discussion works for them.
-Right now, no one close to me is facing major health struggles, so right now I’m in a state of finding it easier to have abstract discussions about difficult topics like illness and death.
-I could imagine if I were going through more personal struggle right now, this might cut a lot closer to the quick, and I might just not be up for having those kinds of discussions in a group.
-If there are days when you find it’s not a good idea for you to be doing group discussions around some of the heavy topics, that’s totally fine and we want you to do what’s right for you.
-EA is not a sprint, it’s about nurturing yourself to be able to do more good over the long term, and that means taking care of yourself.
-So we’ll try to give points during discussions where it’s easy to take a break if you need to do that.”
+I want to flag that it’s very normal for people to take these discussions differently.
+Right now, no one close to me is facing major health struggles, so I’m finding it okay to have abstract discussions about difficult topics.
+I imagine that if I were going through personal struggles right now, they might cut closer to the quick, and I might not be up for having those discussions in a group.
+If there are days when you find it’s not a good idea for you to be doing group discussions around some of the heavy topics, that’s absolutely fine.
+We want you to do what’s right for you.
+EA is not a sprint.
+It’s about nurturing yourself to do more good over the long term, which means taking care of yourself.
+So we’ll try to have points during discussions where it’s easy to take a break if anyone needs to.”

 Ideas for giving people chances to decide what they’re up for:

-- “We’re going to be talking about population ethics over here in this part of the room, and talking about the ethics of gene drives over here in this other part of the room.”
+- “We’ll be talking about population ethics in this part of the room and ethics of gene drives in that part of the room.”

-- “I notice the topic is getting pretty intense, and I want to give people a chance to think about whether this is a conversation they want to be in right now.
+- “I notice the topic is getting pretty intense, and I want to give people a chance to think whether this is a conversation they want to have right now.
 Let’s break for snacks and resume in a couple of minutes.”

 The page on community health provides more information.